 - To acquaint the student with the potential health and physical fitness values that regular and vigorous muscular activity have on the life support systems of the body.

 - To understand the health and muscular activity needs of a sedentary person in an automated society.

 - To assist the student in his/her appreciation of the integral relationship between healthy living and the social, intellectual, and emotional dimensions of a well balanced life.

 - To acquaint the student with efficient and proper techniques of conditioning which do not require considerable expense, equipment, facilities or time.

 - To show the student how to avoid, correct, or cope with the health hazards associated with excessive stress, inactivity, improper physical activity, obesity, inadequate nutrition, and the abuse of harmful substances.

 - To help the student assess and evaluate his/her current health status related to such wellness and fitness parameters as cardiorespiratory function, strength, flexibility, muscular endurance, nutrition, body composition, stress management and others.

-The Webpage is designed to provide you basic information about the course and its procedures.
-In addition to this page, the left column will provide you with the following:
+The webpage is designed to provide you basic information about the course and its procedures.
+In addition to this page, the links below and in the left column will provide you with the following: